The genuine RichVideo.exe file is a software component of CyberLink Media Suite by CyberLink.

-The process known as RichVideo Module belongs to software RichVideo Module or Cyberlink RichVideo Service(CRVS) or My Book Device Driver or X-COM Interceptor or NVIDIA ForceWare Network or ZyGoVideo or Quake 4 or reFX Nexus by CyberLink (www.gocyberlink.com).
+belongs to software RichVideo Module or CyberLink or Cyberlink RichVideo Service(CRVS) or My Book Device Driver or NVIDIA ForceWare Network or reFX Nexus or Security Task Manager or Boris Continuum Complete (version 5)

-Known file sizes on Windows 7/XP are 167,936 bytes (56% of all occurrences), 143,360 bytes and 14 more variants.
+Known file sizes on Windows 10/8/7/XP are 167,936 bytes (30% of all occurrences), 241,734 bytes and 18 more variants.

 Recommended: Identify RichVideo.exe related errors

-Important: Some malware camouflages itself as RichVideo.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as RichVideo.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the RichVideo.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with RichVideo.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.